mallick370/EvalAI/README.md

 # EvalAI
-A sample landing page for the
+A sample landing page for the EvalAi